alphagov/email-alert-api/docs/arch/adr-003-data-retention.md

 - Replace the `deleted_at` field with an `ended_at` field.
 - Create an enum field for source (ideas are imported, user_signup, frequency_change)
-- Create an enum field for end (ideas are user_unsubscribe, non_existant_email, frequency_change)
+- Create an enum field for end (ideas are user_unsubscribe, non_existent_email, frequency_change)
 - Create an active boolean field
 - Drop the current unique key and replace it with one that incorporates active